parryc/thevoid/templates/leflan/language_lithuanian.md

 Some verbs of quantity can either take ACC or GEN objects.
 When it the object is in GEN then the verb is an uncertain amount.
 : aš valgau obuolių - I ate some apples vs. aš valgau obuolį - I ate an apple

 Verbs with _-io-_ or _-inė_ often involve or give the sense of process, repetition, or enjoyment, especially when involving movement.
+Compare `bėgti:to run` and `bėgioti:to run around`.

 ## Present Tense